Bryan Reynolds Player Props: Pirates vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 16th in MLB.

-- The Dodgers have a 4.56 team ERA that ranks 24th among all league pitching staffs.
+- The Dodgers have the 24th-ranked team ERA across all league pitching staffs (4.56).

-- Dodgers pitchers combine to allow 97 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Dodgers pitchers combine to rank 17th in baseball in home runs surrendered (99 total, 1.2 per game).

-- Miller gets the start for the Dodgers, his eighth of the season.
-He is 4-1 with a 4.23 ERA and 35 strikeouts in 38 1/3 innings pitched.
+- Urias gets the start for the Dodgers, his 12th of the season.
+He is 5-5 with a 4.94 ERA and 55 strikeouts in 58 1/3 innings pitched.

-- His most recent time out was on Saturday against the Kansas City Royals, when the righty tossed 5 2/3 innings, surrendering three earned runs while allowing five hits.
+- In his last time out on Saturday, the lefty went three innings against the Kansas City Royals, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.